Connecting to VPN (Linux)

 DNS Manual Setup

-In some cases when connecting to the VPN from a non-Michigan Tech or personal machine, you may have issues accessing resources in your Multidrive or other places on campus.
+In some cases, connecting to the VPN from a non-Michigan Tech or personal machine will cause issues accessing resources in Multidrive or other places on campus.
 For example, you may have problems listing out files in your Multidrive.
-To fix these issues, you will need sudo access on your machine.

-If your machine does use systemd-resolved, then you can use the following commands to add the DNS servers when you are connected to the campus VPN:
+To fix these issues you will need administrator (sudo) access on your machine.
+If your machine uses systemd-resolved you can use the following commands to add the DNS servers when you are connected to the campus VPN:

 sudo resolvectl domain tun0 mtu.edu